aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

 ## Installation Steps
 1. *HOME-REGION* is Thailand (ap-southeast-7).
-2. Create KMS Customer Managed Key (Symmetric, for Encrypt and Decrypt, single-region), KMS-CMK, for AWS Control Tower.
+2. Create AWS KMS Customer Managed Key / CMK (Symmetric, for Encrypt and Decrypt, single-region) for AWS Control Tower.
 This will be referenced during the setup of the Control Tower service in Step 3.
     - Region: Thailand ap-southeast-7
     - Key Type: Symmetric Key
     - Key Usage: Encrypt and Decrypt.